gpu-mode/popcorn/README.md

 GPU programming is still too hard, and the current LLMs aren't helping much.
 We think we can build something better, an LLM that can actually write good GPU code.

-We're doing this in public - all our training runs, conversations, and infrastructure will be open source.
+We're doing this in public - all our training runs, conversations, and infrastructure will be open.

 ## Where to Find Us
 We mostly talk on discord.gg/gpumode in the popcorn channel.
-It's pretty casual - drop in when you can.

 ## What We're Working On